-The Hertie Foundation (Germany), in cooperation with the Federation of European Neuroscience Societies (FENS), is pleased to announce the opening of nominations for the Eric Kandel Young Neuroscientists Prize 2021.
+The Hertie Foundation (Germany), in cooperation with the Federation of European Neuroscience Societies (FENS), awards the Eric Kandel Young Neuroscientists Prize.

 Prize Money: 100,000 Euro

-Other Benefits or Honours: The prize was established in 2009 in order to recognise outstanding work by young researchers in any field of neuroscience.
-The prize includes: - Prize money of € 50,000.00 for personal use, - A research budget of € 50,000.00 for a scientific cooperation (partnership or mentoring) which extends the laureate’s area of research, - Eric Kandel Prize Lecture & Scientific Award Ceremony at the FENS Forum
+Other Benefits or Honours: The prize was established in 2009 to recognise outstanding work by young researchers in any field of neuroscience.
+The prize includes: - Prize money of € 50,000.00 for personal use, - A research budget of € 50,000.00 for a scientific cooperation (partnership or mentoring) which extends the laureate’s area of research, - The Eric Kandel Prize Lecture at the FENS Forum 2024 in Vienna, Austria

 Age Limit: 40